smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Multi-hit moves are now all perfect-accuracy

+- Whirlwind and Roar have perfect accuracy

+- Silver Wind, Ominous Wind, and AncientPower have a 60% chance of raising one random stat by 1, rather than a 10% chance of raising every stat (accuracy and evasion still can't be raised, unlike with Acupressure)

 - Twineedle has a new base power of 50

 - Tri Attack now hits 3 times and has a base power of 30